The world’s finest poetry quarterly

 Digital version also available

 The Poetry Review is newly available in a digital version, meaning you can read and search the latest issue – and back issues – of the world’s finest poetry magazine on your PC, Mac, iPhone and iPad, wherever you happen to be in the world.

-Institutional subscriptions, allowing universities and colleges to offer multi-user access to our unrivalled content, are available at competitive rates.
+Institutional subscriptions, allowing universities and colleges to offer campus-wide access to our unrivalled content, are available at competitive rates.

 Read and listen online

 You can browse selected highlights from past issues in this section.
-Listen in as contributing poets, including Helen Mort, Frank Ormsby, Zaffar Kunial, Paul Muldoon, Colette Bryce, Simon Armitage, Kim Addonizio, and others, talk to Editor Maurice Riordan in our series of podcast interviews.
+Listen in as contributing poets, including Jacob Polley, Helen Mort, Frank Ormsby, Zaffar Kunial, Paul Muldoon, Colette Bryce, Simon Armitage, Kim Addonizio, and others, talk to the editor in our series of podcast interviews.
 In the online feature, Behind the Poem, poets offer fascinating insights into their Review poems.